opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 `Bootstrap CSS framework <http://getbootstrap.com/css/#grid>`_ and as such has a few internal variables used throughout its CSS.
 This tab allows you to set the value of some of these variables.

-The variables that can currently be overridden are the gutter width and the responsive breakpoints.

 .. image:: intro__layout-options.png

+The variables that can currently be overridden are the *gutter width* and the *responsive breakpoints*.

-The gutter width is the space between columns, rows and adjacent boxes.
+The *gutter width* is the space between columns, rows and adjacent boxes.

-The responsive breakpoints are the screen widths (in pixels) at which the layout will change to better accommodate the available space.
-There are 4 modes available: extra-small , small , medium and large which means that there are 3
+The *responsive breakpoints* are the screen widths (in pixels) at which the layout will change to better accommodate the available space.
+There are 4 modes available: extra-small , small , medium and large, which means that there are 3
 breakpoints: extra-small to small, small to medium and medium to large.
 The modes are also commonly referred to as *mobile*, *tablet*, *desktop* and *large desktop*.